--b,binary Output data in binary Futhark format (must precede -generate). -g type,genera ate type Generate a value of the indicated type, e.gg i32 or -g [10]f32.
-The type may also be a value, in which case that literal value is generated. -s int Set the seed used for the RNG.
+-b, --binary Output data in binary Futhark format (must precede -generate).

+-g type, --generate type Generate a value of the indicated type, e.g. -g i32 or -g [10]f32.

+The type may also be a value, in which case that literal value is generated.

+-s int Set the seed used for the RNG.
 Zero by default.

-T-bounds= <m< th="">in:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
-The bounds apply to any following uses of the -g option.</m<> in:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+--T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
 The bounds apply to any following uses of the -g option.

 You can alter the output format using the following flags.
-To use them, add them before data generation (-generate): text Output data in text format (must precede -generate).
-Default. -ttype Output the types of values (textually) instead of the values themselves.
-Mostly futhark dataset -g [4][2]i32
+To use them, add them before data generation (-generate):

+--text Output data in text format (must precede -generate).
+Default.

---type Output the types of values (textually) instead of the values useful when reading values on stdin.
+-t, --type Output the types of values (textually) instead of the values themselves.
+Mostly useful when reading values on stdin.